A lot or a little?

-Though it's delightful to have one last book from Jones after her death, and Earwig starts out promising with all the trademarks of Jones' writing, it nevertheless feels unfinished and not quite fully developed.
+Though it's delightful to have one last book from Jones after her death, and it starts out promising with all the trademarks of her writing, it feels unfinished and not quite fully developed.
 For example, a note left on Earwig when she was a baby implies that Earwig herself is a witch, but it is never followed up on, and the last, very brief chapter of the book begins, "A year went by," and has an ending that seems tacked on.
 Still, Earwig is likable and readers will enjoy her comical adventures as she tries to outsmart the witch.
 Early readers will especially appreciate Paul O. Zelinsky's cartoony drawings, which break up the text with spot illustrations and occasional full-page spreads.

 Families can talk about how Earwig is used to getting everyone to do what she wants.
 For Earwig, is that a good quality, or a bad one?

 What do you think the note that was pinned to Earwig's shawl when she was left on the doorstep of the orphanage meant?